GraphScope/GART/docs/notes/getting-started.rst

 Run Dynamic Graph Analysis
 ----------------------------

-GART is able to create a fresh snapshot of a graph on a real-time updated relational data.
-Users are able to perform graph analytic processing on this snapshot.
+GART can create a fresh snapshot of a graph on real-time updated relational data.
+Users can perform graph analytic processing on this snapshot.

 Initiate data updates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First, the data changes are modeled in the following way, in this case the insertion of data:
+First, the data changes are modeled in the following way, in this case, the insertion of data:

 .. code:: bash